10+ Sneakers That Make You Taller & How to Style Them

 The "Chunky Dad" Aesthetic: Retro Runners

-The "Dad Shoe" trend hasn't died; it has evolved into the "Tech-Bro Dad" aesthetic, characterized by hyper-specific, technical runners that prioritize comfort and bulk.
-These shoes naturally add height through thick, supportive midsoles designed for shock absorption.
+The "Dad Shoe" trend didn’t die.
+It just evolved into the "Tech-Bro Dad" aesthetic, built around hyper-specific technical runners that prioritize bulk and a cushy ride.
+These shoes add height naturally, thanks to thick, supportive midsoles designed for shock absorption.

 New Balance 9060 & 574

-New Balance has mastered the art of the chunky silhouette.
-The New Balance 9060 is a standout in the height-boosting category, featuring a futuristic, wavy midsole design that appeals to both fashion-forward youth and performance-seeking adults.
+New Balance has mastered the chunky silhouette.
+The New Balance 9060 is a standout in the height-boosting category, with a futuristic, wavy midsole that appeals to both fashion-forward fans and performance-minded adults.

 • The Stats: The 9060 boasts an above-average heel stack of 37.3 mm.
 The classic 574 offers a similar boost, measuring approximately 38.2 mm at the heel.